 Age 70 | 124% | $2,068 | Benefits deferral maximizes your monthly payments and provides substantial long-term financial benefits, particularly for those with longer life expectancies. |

-Factors for Determining Your Retirement Age
+Factors for Determining Your Social Security Full Retirement Age

 1. Expectancy of Life: Delaying benefits can increase lifetime earnings if you anticipate living into your 80s or 90s.
 For instance, a person who begins receiving benefits at age 70 and lives to 90 will earn a lot more money overall than someone who begins at age 62.